IDMNYU/IDM_Faculty_FAQ/s2023_tldr.md

 ## Field trips
 We can have group field trips or similar experiences this spring.

-## On Campus Guests
-We are allowed to have guests on campus.
-Advance notice is still required.
-All visitors, vendors, and affiliates must be sponsored by an NYU employee.
-At least one business day before your guest is to come to campus, [you must fill out the NYU Visitor Request Form](https://veoci.com/v/p/119522/workflow/z8wcftjfe7p3).
-You will receive a notification email confirming the request has been submitted.

-After a request has been made, an email will be sent to the visitor - they must show this to the guard downstairs when they arrive.
-Someone needs to meet your guest at the entrance and see them in.

-All visitor, vendor, and affiliate access request emails are generated from an automated system called VEOCI.
-If you or your sponsored person(s) have not received an email as expected, please search for “NYU Campus Safety” or ”Veoci”.

 ## Expectations for students
 If a student says they are ill, we must take them at face value.
 We shouldn't ask them for proof or documentation to be verified by the [office of student advocacy](mailto:eng.studentadvocate@nyu.edu) unless there is an ongoing or unusual concern.